-When you are searching for scrap metal every day or working on large jobs on the go, it’s always important to have the right tools.
+When searching for scrap metal every day or working on larger jobs on the go, it’s always essential to have the right tools.
 Having the right tools can be the difference between wasting time and making a profit off materials.
 As you begin to scrap longer and understand what tools work best for different materials, you will have the right tools for the job.
-Whether you keep them in a handy bag in your truck or even have an extensive tool box in your garage, the tools you invest in will make a huge difference.
+Whether you keep them in a handy bag in your truck or even have an extensive toolbox in your garage, the tools you invest in will make a huge difference.

 *As an Amazon Associate, iScrap App earns from any qualifying purchases.